FctsFxns/schultzen-web/_works/oops-I-have-a-plan.md

 My contribution is a poetic discurse on post - colonialism, institution and institutionalization through the confrontation of 2 popular tools: The Cover and the Remix.

-The outcome was a video-collage of scenes from castaways throughout movie history and a live Remix version of "oops, oh my" by Tweet, produced by Timberland
+The outcome was a video-collage of scenes from castaways throughout movie history and a live Remix version of "oops, oh my" by Tweet, produced by Timberland.

 [HERE’s the audioperformance](https://soundcloud.com/mssschultz/oooops-i-have-a-plan)